 Most videos you see on Instagram are professionally edited content.
-Meaning more and more people are editing their Instagram videos on computer using pro video editing software like Final Cut Pro and then push them to their smartphone to upload it on Instagram.
-But wouldn’t it awesome if you can just upload videos to Instagram from computer directly.
+Meaning more and more people are editing their Instagram videos on a computer using video editing software like Final Cut Pro and then push them to their smartphone to upload it on Instagram.
+But wouldn’t it be awesome if you can just upload videos to Instagram from a computer directly.

-So, the next time you are sitting at your computer and want to upload a video to Instagram that’s saved on your hard drive, you don’t have to use Bluetooth or email that video to your mobile first.
-Here are some tools to upload video to Instagram from computer directly.
+So, the next time you are sitting at your computer and want to upload a video to Instagram that’s saved on your hard drive, you don’t have to use Airdrop or email that video to your mobile first.
+So, whether you are social media managers or average users, here are some tools to upload a video to Instagram from a computer directly.

 Instagram should allow uploading video from computer

-Last year around may 2017, Instagram mobile sites allow uploading pictures.
+Last year around May 2017, Instagram mobile sites allowed uploading pictures.
 Which means you can use this workaround on PC as well.
-Just change your desktop browser to mobile by going to developer option.
-And you can upload picture to Instagram from computer without any need of third-party software.
+Just change your desktop browser to mobile view by going to developer option.
+And you can upload pictures to Instagram from a computer without any need of third-party software.
 But unfortunately, this workaround doesn’t work for videos.
 Which is funny because most video uploaded on Instagram are shot using drones and recorded with a camcorder.

 Before you upload your video, make sure that it adheres to the following rules as prescribed by Instagram:

 - Playback length is capped at 60 seconds

 - Frame rate should be 30 FPS or less

 - The maximum dimension should be 1080 or less